cially/cially/pangolin-setup.md

   pocketbase-data:
 ```

-We will instead be exposing `cially-web` and `pocketbase` through the Newt with two resources(with some security hardening).
-We will also need to retreive our Newt config via Pangolin.
+We will instead be exposing `cially-web` and `pocketbase` through the Newt with two resources with some security hardening.
+We will also need to retrieve our Newt config via Pangolin.

 ### Setup a site for Cially.